brycepj/monkeyface/README.md

 var myCar = someVehical.$ensure(iCar); // pass the interface object

-var myCar = iCar.validate(someVehical) // pass the value into the interface's validate method (returns a boolean)
+var myCar = iCar.validate(someVehical) // use the interface to validate values (returns a boolean)

 ```